mia-platform-marketplace/Typescript-LC39-Template/README.md

 Congratulations!
 You have successfully learnt how to modify a blank template into an _Hello World_ TypeScript microservice!

+## Developer Tips

+### NPM Build Commands

+This project adopts [SWC](https://swc.rs/) to compile Typescript into Javascript.
+One downside of using SWC is that types are not checked anymore.
+Since types are the main reason of introducing Typescript, losing such feature would invalidate its proposition.

+For this reason, it has been decided to combine `tsc` type checking with `swc` compiling power.
+This is reflected in the `npm build` script defined in the `package.json` file.
+Indeed, that script at first launches a types verification procedure and then, in case of success, it transpiles Typescript into Javascript.

+### NPM Test

+In this repository are offered two options to ensure that tests are passing before any source code is committed:

+- _pre-commit hook_, which can be installed by executing the following npm script:

+      npm run install-precommit

+- _execute tests in watch mode_, that is continuously running tests on parts of the source code that were edited.
+This can be achieved running this npm script:

+      npm run dev

 [github-actions]: https://github.com/mia-platform-marketplace/Typescript-LC39-Template/actions
 [github-actions-svg]: https://github.com/mia-platform-marketplace/Typescript-LC39-Template/workflows/Node.js%20CI/badge.svg
 [coverall-svg]: https://coveralls.io/repos/github/mia-platform-marketplace/Typescript-LC39-Template/badge.svg?branch=master